 Future of bunker fuel surcharges

-Whilst unexpected EBS’s may be frustrating to shippers, ocean carriers have no control or influence over fuel costs, and it is fair for them to pass some of that operational cost burden onto their customers.
+While EBSs are often unexpected and are understandably frustrating for some shippers, ocean carriers have no control or influence over fuel costs, and it is fair for them to pass some of that operational cost burden onto their customers.